Event Date:

 Breaking Barriers While Protecting Your Mental HealthÂ

 While celebrating the achievements of the last century, we will also examine the systemic barriers that persist and the disproportionate emotional labor women shoulder in both personal and professional spheres.
-Participants will engage in meaningful discussions and reflective exercises to address these challenges.
+Psychologist Dr. Karmina Forbes will engage participants in meaningful discussions and reflective exercises to address these challenges.
 This session will provide practical tools for managing invisible labor, fostering resilience, and prioritizing mental health, enabling women to thrive while driving progress. Â

 As women continue to lead transformative change across industries and communities, the interplay between advancement and mental health becomes increasingly criticalâparticularly for those navigating intersecting identities, such as the unique challenges faced by Black women and other women of color.
 This workshop will explore the toll that progress can take, unpacking the complexities of integrating personal well-being with the demands of professional and societal expectations.Â